JennyHolberton/holbertonschool-validation/module3_task2/README.md

 # Introduction to DevOps

-Automating tedious tasks and shell-like tasks with Makefiles. \
+Automating tedious tasks and shell-like tasks with Makefiles.
 Building static HTML websites from Markdown code using Go-Hugo.

 ## Prerequisites

-To get started with DevOps and building a website with Hugo \
+To build a Hugo website, you'll need:
-using the Makefile provided, you will need the following:

 - An HTML5-compliant web browser (Firefox, Chrome, Opera, Safari, Edge, etc.)
 - A GitHub account